SHIPS AND SHIPWRECKS ALONG THE MANITOWOC COUNTY SHORE

 PathfinderSchoonerdriven ashore and wrecked north of Two Rivers19 Nov 1886Built at Detroit, 1869, 603t.

-Grace PattersonBulk freight steamerRan aground, caught fire and was destroyed on Two Rivers Point18 May 1882/also have 15 Mar 1882no lives lost
+Grace PattersonBulk freight steamerRan aground during a heavy gale, caught fire and was destroyed on Two Rivers Point.15 Mar 1882The Life-Saving crew saved the crew at 4 o'clock the following afternoon.
+No lives lost.

-PlanetBulk freight steam bargeSank off Two Rivers Point7 Nov 1872Seven lives lost
+PlanetBulk freight steam bargeSank off Two Rivers Point07 Nov 1872Seven lives lost

 RacineScowSank near the harbor entrance at Two Rivers19 Aug 1893